SixArm/pitch-deck-template/README.md

 ### Power + Effects

-* Platform power + network effects: when more users use it, it improves.
+* Platform power + network effects: when more users join, it improves.

+* Proficiency power + learning effects: when skill increases, it improves.

+* Propeller power + flywheel effects: when revolutions speed up, lift increases.

+* Production power + scale effects: when size increases, unit costs decrease.

 * Promotion power + viral effects: how it spreads from one user to another.

-* Protection power + moat effects: defensibility of acquisition and retention.
+* Protection power + moat effects: how it defends acquisition and retention.

-* Production power + scale effects: when growth increases, costs decrease.

-* Propeller power + flywheel effects: how loops increase lift and momentum.

 ### Network effect value